Cuesta presents ‘James and the Giant Peach’

 Both directors instructed future audience members to keep an eye open for the actor’s costumes.

 “Everything is exceptional, from the actors to just the details on these sets, I mean, I love it,” Riley said, “There’s all these little details hidden everywhere in here that if you’re sitting in the audience and you have an eye for theater, it’s going to be like a little moment of cake, [as] we call it in theater.
-They’re sprinkled throughout this [set] and the lights and everything.
+They’re ‘sprinkled’ throughout this [set] and the lights and everything.
 And when it all comes together, it’s just a great experience.”

 Tickets for James and the Giant Peach are on sale now.
-The production is for all ages.
-Children 12 and younger are able to get in for free, general admission tickets cost $25.00, and students can purchase tickets for $20.00 with their student ID.
+The production is suitable for all ages.
+Children 12 and younger can enter for free.
+General admission tickets cost $25.00, and students can purchase tickets for $20.00 with their valid student ID.

-Note: Editor’s Note: The original version of this story was altered to correct multiple issues.
-The Cuestonian regrets these errors.